excalibur1234/pacui/README.md

 ```
 Instead of a list of all available packages, a much shorter already filtered list is displayed.
 Simply select the "cantata" package you want to install and press ENTER in order to install it.

-If the last argument contains special characters, it has to be quoted.
+If an argument contains special characters, it has to be quoted.
 For example when using regular expressions in order to search package file names starting with "zsh":
 ```
 pacui s "^zsh"
 ```